 What You Can Expect as a Pharmacy Technician

 A career as a pharmacy technician is both challenging and rewarding.
-The pharmacy technician industry is expected to add over thousands of jobs in the next few years, which means the need for certified technicians continues to rise.
-As the population ages, more people will also be in need for additional medical help, which is contributing to a strong growth in this field
+The pharmacy technician industry is expected to add thousands of jobs in the next few years, which means the need for certified technicians continues to rise.
+As the population ages, more people will also be in need of additional medical help, which is contributing to a strong growth in this field

 Pharmacy Technician Responsibilities:

 You take a prescription from your doctor to your local pharmacy.
 The first person you meet there will probably be a pharmacy technician.
 So what does a pharmacy technician actually do?
 After they take your prescription, they:

 - Enter all your data and information into their record-keeping software